cloe-org/CLOE/cosmosis/README.md

 cosmosis run_cosmosis.ini
 ```

 This file has been arranged in the format typical of `CosmoSIS` parameter files, with options to specify the path of the file containing the parameters to sample over, the sampler to use, the output file path and format, and the modules that make up the pipeline.
 Here two modules are specified: the Boltzmann solver (we set `[camb]` as an example) and `[euclid]`, which is the CLOE module.
-For the `[camb]` module we use the pubilc release of the CAMB Boltzmann solver and the `camb_interface.py` script within the public `CosmoSIS` repository.
+For the `[camb]` module we use the pubilc release of the CAMB Boltzmann solver and the `camb_interface.py` script within this folder.

 The `[euclid]` module takes in the path of the `CosmoSIS`-CLOE interface script and the path of the yaml configuration file as parameters.
 Note that the module is named `[euclid]` while the likelihood is called `cloe` to make the difference more explicit.